Perpendicular-Bisectors (or Circumcentres) of Circumscribed Quadrilateral Theorem

 1) Another interesting property of the configuration shown above is that the angle bisectors of EFGH are respectively parallel to the angle bisectors of CBAD.
 This is easy to prove & left to the reader.

-2) In an article published by Branko Grünbaum (1929-2018) in 1993, he showed using Mathematica, that in general, if the perpendicular bisectors of any quadrilateral Q form another quadrilateral Q₁, and the perpendicular bisectors of Q₁ are also constructed to form quadrilateral Q₂, then Q₂ is similar to Q. This remarkable theorem implies that for the above dynamic configuration that the perpendicular bisectors of EFGH form another circumscribed (tangential) quadrilateral similar to the original.
+2) In an article published by Branko Grünbaum (1929-2018) in 1993, he used Mathematica to show, that in general, if the perpendicular bisectors of any quadrilateral Q form another quadrilateral Q₁, and the perpendicular bisectors of Q₁ are also constructed to form quadrilateral Q₂, then Q₂ is similar to Q. This theorem implies that for the above dynamic configuration that the perpendicular bisectors of EFGH form another circumscribed (tangential) quadrilateral similar to the original.

 Reference: Grünbaum, B. (1993).
 Quadrangles, Pentagons and Computers.
 Geombinatorics, 3, pp. 4-9.